How Often to Run Employee Pulse Surveys

 We’ve previously outlined the essential questions to consider when setting up an employee pulse survey and chief amongst them is setting a clear pulse purpose.

 So when it comes to considering pulse survey cadence, you should already have answered a number of critical questions.
-The final question to answer when it comes to defining your Pulse survey cadence is “How frequently does the business need to see results from the survey?”
+The final question to answer when it comes to defining your pulse survey cadence is:

 This question depends heavily on the following factors: